htw-imi-showtime/showtime-website/content/ss22/master/m3-geolocation/_features.md

 {{<image src="authentification.PNG" alt="login screen" caption="Login Screen">}}

 ## Homescreen with filtering of POIs
+The homescreen of the editor shows the map with the pinned locations on the right side, and an overview of all the pois on the left side.
+The small icons in the card of each point indicate what kind of content is stored.
+The markers are colored based on the category of the content and the filter option lets users choose which categories they want to look at.
+Specific points can be found by narrowing down the shown categories or by simply using the search function.
+As this view is for the content managers it functions as an overview of the distribution of the ponits, and a preview of the content for each point.
+From here they can also navigate to creating and adding new points.

+{{<image src="editor-home.PNG" alt="editor homescreen" caption="Homescreen">}}

 ## Create POIs by category
 Each editor can create categories with a specific color in which they later can assign pois to (e.g Queerwalk, forced labor in Berlin, etc).
 The pois contain an address, an address description, a description and assets (for now audio and images).
 The address can be typed in or set by clicking on a location on the map.